COSMIC-PopSynth/COSMIC/docs/fixedpop/index.rst

 * Bulge : a 1 Gyr burst of constant 10 Gyr in the past; the metallicity for the bulge is traditionally set to solar

+* DeltaBurst : a single burst of star formation 13.7 Gyr in the past; the user should specify a metallicity of their choice

 New implementations of SFHs will be added to the sample_SFH modules in the independent and multidim samplers.

 ----------